cosmos/ibc/spec/app/ics-030-middleware/README.md

 Not applicable.

-## Example Implementation
+## Example Implementations

-Coming soon.
+- Implementation of ICS 29 in Go following ICS 30 design pattern can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).

 ## Other Implementations